Shivamkadam692/MLComp/README.md

 ### Requirements
 - Must contain at least 2 columns
 - Last column is treated as the target variable
-- Target column must have at least 2 unique classes
+- For classification: Target column must have at least 2 unique classes

 ### Enhanced Capabilities
 - Automatically handles mixed data types (text and numeric)
 - Processes missing values intelligently
 - Encodes categorical variables for machine learning
 - Supports both binary and multi-class classification targets
+- **NEW**: Automatically detects and handles regression tasks with continuous target variables
+- **NEW**: Applies appropriate algorithms based on target variable type

 ### Process
 1. Select a CSV file using the upload form
 2. System validates the file format and content
 3. Dataset is automatically preprocessed to handle data type conversions
+4. System detects if the problem is classification or regression using sklearn's `type_of_target`
-4. Dataset is analyzed using supervised learning models
+5. Dataset is analyzed using appropriate supervised learning models
-5. Results are displayed in the dashboard
+6. Results are displayed in the dashboard with relevant metrics

 ### Example CSV Format
 ```csv